meteor/meteor/content/testing.md

 ```
 [`imports/todos/Todos.js`]

 We should test that the `Todos` collection indeed behaves as we expect and sets that field when we insert a doc.
-To do that, we can write a file `imports/todos/todos.tests.js`, and define a mocha test:
+To do that, we can write a file `imports/todos/todos.tests.js`, and define a Mocha test in it:

 ```js
 import {mocha, chai} from "practicalmeteor:mocha";